TechnoGeeek/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Writing a script that prints a number with two decimal places Writing a script that converts a number from base 10 to base 16.
 Writing a script that encodes and decodes text using the rot13 encryption.
-Assume ASCI
+Assume ASCI Writing a script that prints every other line from the input, starting with the first line.